ismaia/bturntable/README.md

-# BTurntable : Making a turntable connect to a bluetooth speaker
+# BTurntable : Making a vintage turntable connect to a bluetooth speaker

 ### Intro